google/WebFundamentals/src/content/en/showcase/2016/land-lines.md

 <img src="/web/showcase/2016/images/land-lines/land-lines.gif" class="attempt-right">

-# Land lines {: .page-title }
+# Land Lines {: .page-title }

-*By <a href="https://www.instagram.com/zach.lieberman/">Zach Lieberman</a>.*
+*By <a href="https://www.instagram.com/zach.lieberman/">Zach Lieberman</a>*

 ### TL;DR {: .hide-from-toc }

 Land Lines is an experiment that lets you explore Google Earth satellite images through gesture.
-Using a combination of machine learning, optimized algorithms, and graphics card power, the experiment is able to run efficiently on your phone's web browser without a need for backend servers.
+Using a combination of machine learning, data optimization, and graphics card power, the experiment is able to run efficiently on your phone's web browser without a need for backend servers.
 This is a look into our development process and the various approaches we tried leading us to the final